For years, marketers have debated the benefits of social media versus email marketing.

 BONUS TIP: Create a branded hashtag to engage your customers, tell them how to share their content, and make it easy for you to find.

-Much like encouraging your social followers to become email subscribers, it is important to create value for the subscriber in exchange for engaging with your brand on social media is essential.
+Much like encouraging your social followers to become email subscribers, creating value for the subscriber in exchange for engaging with your brand on social media is essential.
 For example, Visit Fort Myers explained the types of content it would share on TikTok.

-Both social media and email marketing are key components of a well-rounded, holistic marketing strategy.
-While there are benefits to each, the real results are found when they are integrated to create a seamless customer experience.
-Make sure you are getting the most out of both channels by taking steps to ensure your email marketing and social media are working together.
+Both social media and email marketing are critical components of a well-rounded, holistic marketing strategy.
+While each has benefits, marketers see real results when they are integrated to create a seamless customer experience.
+Ensure you get the most out of both channels by having your email marketing and social media work together.

 We hope these tactics will help you to create more of a connection between these two channels.
 Have you found any other tactics successful in integrating social media and email?